leekevinyg/edison/README.md

-# Tulip
+# Edison

-Tulip is a voice activated web navigation extension for the Chrome browser.
+Edison is a voice activated web navigation extension for the Chrome browser.

 - <a href="#Demo">Demo</a>
 - <a href="#Download">Download</a>